 Being part of such an exciting eternity with God requires only this:

-- we must believe in Jesus Christ as God’s Son and our Savior
+- believe in Jesus Christ as God’s Son and our Savior

 - and trust that He rose from the dead on our behalf so that we might live forever with Him—and all because of the length of God’s love for us.